 Apart from losing my confidence, my bad posture hurts.
 I started to experience pain in my knees, back, and neck.
 That’s not all.
 I always suffer from digestive issues, circulation problems, and heartburn, which is incredibly inconvenient.

-Luckily, I found a good physiotherapist/chiropractor.
+Luckily, I found a good physiotherapist/chiropractor, similar to Tulsa Spine and Rehab center.
 Now, my posture is back to normal.
 I am more confident now.
 I am not too conscious when facing a large crowd.
 Plus, my back and neck are not as painful as before.